jduffield65/coppafish/docs/run_code.md

     nb = run_pipeline(ini_file)
     ```

-If the pipeline has already been partially run and the notebook .npz file exists in the output directory,
+If the pipeline has already been partially run and the [notebook.npz](notebook.md) file exists in the output directory,
 the above will pick up the pipeline from the last stage it finished.
 So for a notebook that contains the pages
 [*file_names*](notebook_comments.md#file_names), [*basic_info*](notebook_comments.md#basic_info),
 [*extract*](notebook_comments.md#extract), [*extract_debug*](notebook_comments.md#extract_debug) and